-Digestion issues are always painful to deal with, be it acid reflux, heartburns or constipation.
-But, how many of us are aware of the fact that our sleeping positions could be contributing factor leading to the digestion problems?
+Digestion issues are always painful to deal with, be it acid reflux, heartburns, or constipation.
+But, how many of us are aware that our sleeping positions could be contributing factors leading to digestion problems?

 Keep reading to find out how?

 Before discussing the best sleeping positions for digestion, we would like to address the fact that one must refrain from eating at least three hours prior to their sleeping schedule.
 The primary reason for indigestion could be eating heavy, spicy meals right before sleeping, or drinking anything that could interfere with sleep such as caffeine.
 This could possibly lead to stomach problems and wakefulness during the night.

 So, what is the best sleeping position for digestion?